Dissipation Induced Flat Bands: Dissipative Dark Space

-that commutes with $L$ can now be shown to dictate the emergence of a dissipationless ``dark space'', leading to the formation of long-lived flat bands even in the limit of strong system-bath coupling.
+Remarkably, imposing one additional unitary symmetry $ \mathcal{D} = \eta_3\otimes\tau_1, $ that commutes with $L$ can now be shown to dictate the emergence of a dissipationless ``dark space''---the dissipationless subspace of the purely dissipative Lindbladian that describes coupling to the \textit{bath}---which guarantees the persistence of long-lived bands of the \textit{system} even in the limit of strong system-bath coupling.
+Exceeding a critical system-bath coupling strength necessitates the formation of a long-lived flat band.
 We will see that this symmetry is naturally satisfied for coupling to a superconducting substrate.
-Whereas the coherent contribution can be seen to trivially commute with $\mathcal{D}$ from its pseudospin representation \footnote{Here we show the case where $H:=H_{\bm{k}}=H_{-\bm{k}}$.
+Whereas the coherent contribution trivially commutes with $\mathcal{D}$ from its pseudospin representation \footnote{Here we show the case where $H:=H_{\bm{k}}=H_{-\bm{k}}$.
 For the general case, see the [Supplemental Material].}

 $\mathcal{D}$ imposes strong constraints on the form of the system-bath coupling by demanding that $A_{\k} = B_{\k}$ and $C_{\k} = C_{-\k}^\top$.
 An ansatz that fulfills this symmetry is

 where $S$ is any real, symmetric matrix \footnote{We conjecture that this is the \textit{only} form that ensures $\mathcal{D}$ symmetry.}.
 In this case, the dissipative part of the Lindbladian can be written as